pshchelo/dotfiles/ansible/README.rst

   bootstraps a new remote machine, similar to ``ssh-copy-id``

 vm
-  bootstraps a new vm, makes password-less sudoer and puts ssh keys
+  bootstraps a new vm, makes password-less sudoer puts private ssh keys, updates packages

 devhost
   setups development environment to my liking, using this very repo